Scouts of Namibia

 The Scouts of Namibia is the national Scouting organization of Namibia.
 It serves 2,845 Scouts (as of 2011).

-Scouting was founded in South West Africa in 1917 and until 1990, Scouting was serviced by the South West Africa Division of the Boy Scouts of South Africa.
+Scouting was founded in South West Africa in 1917 and until 1990, Scouting was served by the South West Africa Division of the Boy Scouts of South Africa.
 Namibia became a member of the World Organization of the Scout Movement in 1990.

 The coeducational Scouts of Namibia are actively supported by the KFUM-Spejderne i Danmark.

 Program

 Program sections

 The association is divided in three sections: